hulloitskai/dgen/README.md

 # dgen

-_A command-line tool designed for repeating a string an excessive number of times._
+_A command-line tool for repeating a string an excessive number of times._

 [![godoc: reference][godoc-img]][godoc]
 [![go report card][goreportcard-img]][goreportcard]